enkidevs/curriculum/airtable/introduction/airtable-intro-templates/airtable-using-a-template.md

 ![template-presentation-page](https://img.enkipro.com/13511682bbdd6d94562e1bda65da89bf.png)

-If the template is good for your project, clicking `'Use template'` will add it to your workspace.
+If the template is good for your project, clicking `Use template` will add it to your workspace.

 ![template-added-in-workspace](https://img.enkipro.com/eed5b679439ed412aafafde9368e22ac.png)

 You are now the proud owner of a new base 🎉🎉.
-Clicking on `'Apartment Hunting'` will open the base, which is populated with some sample data.
+Clicking on `Apartment Hunting` will open the base, which is populated with some sample data.
 In the following insights you'll learn how to edit the data and customize the base.

 ---
 ## Practice